Wardlaw-Hartridge School: The Wardlaw-Hartridge School

 The Wardlaw School and the Hartridge School merged into one coeducational school, the Wardlaw-Hartridge School, in 1976.
 The former Hartridge campus became the Oakwood campus for the K - 7 Lower School, while the former Wardlaw Country Day Upper School campus became the home to the Upper school for grades 8 - 12.

 In 1991, many students of the Vail-Deane School were assimilated into the Wardlaw-Hartridge School.
 The Vail-Deane school, founded in 1869, boasted a rich history, and the school's Alumni Association was merged with Wardlaw-Hartridge's.
 In the 1990s, Wardlaw-Hartridge created a 6-8 Middle School on the Edison Campus.
 In 1997, the consolidation of the lower, middle, and upper schools to a single campus was completed when the Lower School moved into a new wing on the Upper School campus in Edison.

 Facilities and campus

-The Wardlaw+Hartridge School sits on a 36 acre campus including a Performing Arts Center, library, Center For Global Learning, STEM Labs, art studios, two gymnasiums, an indoor swimming pool, fitness center, tennis courts, and two turf fields.
+The Wardlaw+Hartridge School sits on a 36 acre campus including a Performing Arts Center, library, Center For Global Learning, STEM Labs, art studios, two gymnasiums, an indoor swimming pool, fitness center, tennis courts, two diamonds for baseball and softball,.and two turf fields.